 To finish GFNY: try to find a rhythm as quickly as possible and keep your breathing in check.
 Don’t get carried away by others burning themselves out.
 You may see many of these people again later on.
 Stay focused all the way to the top.

-While Bear Mountain might be the feature climb of GFNY, Colle Andrea Pinarello should be the most feared.
+While Bear Mountain might be the featured climb of GFNY, Colle Andrea Pinarello should be the most feared.
 More than being physically demanding, it’s mentally challenging as it plays tricks on you at a key point during the race.

 You might feel like you have reached the half way point after cresting Bear Mountain.
 However, the following hills may suck the living life out of you.
 After the notoriously undulating Mott Farm Road, Colle Andrea Pinarello may start mellow but soon picks up and gets steeper.
 Named after the late Andrea Pinarello, one of the true innovators in the gran fondo world and GFNY 2011 finisher, this climb suggests several times to be over before it actually is.
 You’ll see a crest in the distance and think “right there it’s done!” only to find out that it continues when you reach it.
-Once you did finish the climb, the fast descent will take more mental energy just before the next climb kicks right back up.
+Once you do finish the climb, the fast descent will take more mental energy just before the next climb kicks right back up.

 How to ride Colle Andrea Pinarello